How often have you felt anxiety grip you so tightly that you freeze and can’t speak?

 Some of the best ways to contact your inner Father or Mother (I tend to refer to them as the “Divine Parent”) include dialoguing with them in your journal, doing mirror work (i.e. looking into a mirror and waiting for their presence to emerge), visualization, and meditation.

-I wrote a great article about initiating contact with your inner child here.
+I wrote a great article about initiating contact and beginning your inner child work.

 What is your experience with emotional regulation?
 I’d love to hear your story in the comments.